gaeldatascience/apple-stock-prediction/README.md

 ## Executive summary

+To evaluate the predictive power and economic value of sentiment-enriched models, we simulate a **daily long/short strategy**: each trading day, the model forecasts the direction of Apple Inc.’s stock price for the next session.
+A **fully invested position (100 % exposure)** is taken according to the signal — **long** if the model predicts an increase, **short** otherwise.
+Transaction costs are set to zero to isolate pure model performance.

+The table below reports the **weighted F1-score** (a class-balanced performance metric) and the **cumulative return** of each model-strategy pair during the out-of-sample period:

 | Model | Scenario | Weighted F1 | Out-of-sample capital *(100 % exposure, 0 % fees)* |
 |-------|----------|-------------|----------------------------------------------------|
 | **LSTM + VADER** | Price + VADER | **0.599** | +36.9 % |